HOT+COLD Wallet setup Windows & Linux VPS

 Click Close to exit the receiving address dialog.
 Now we’ll send the collateral amount to the address you just created.

 Under the Send tab, paste the address that you copied into the Pay To: field.
 The Label field should pre-populate with the label you gave it earlier, in this case, MN01 and in the Amount: field, enter the actual collateral

 Click Send and your transaction will be broadcast to the network

-You’ll need to wait for 20 confirmations (the current number of confirmations is viewable in the Transactions tab) before the masternode will fully activate.
-But now wait 1 confirmation before you follow the guide.
+You’ll need to wait for 20 confirmations (the current number of confirmations is viewable in the Transactions tab before the masternode will fully activate.
+But now wait at least 1 confirmation before you follow the guide.

 We can start working through the rest of the setup in the meantime

 All is clear till now?
 This part was successful?
 When yes go to the next step, when no start over.
 All steps are easy and clear.
 Read, understand and do it.